DeliciaCX/ChendiBlog/README.md

 This project was bootstrapped with Create React App.

-## This project was inspired by https://youtu.be/7WwtzsSHdpI
+## This project was created using a tutorial on  https://youtu.be/7WwtzsSHdpI